England does not have its own devolved parliament and so is entirely subject to the administration of the UK Government in Westminster.

 On 1 January 2011, the GSS Coding and Naming Policy was implemented.
-This policy led to the creation of a new, 9 character, coding system for all geographies held by ONS.
-For further information, please refer to the Code History Database (CHD).Nôl i'r tabl cynnwys
+This policy led to the creation of a new, nine character, coding system for all geographies held by ONS.
+For further information, please refer to the Coding and Naming Policy for UK Statistical Geographies.Nôl i'r tabl cynnwys

 In the Isle of Wight and several of the unitary authorities created as part of the Local Government Reorganisation in 2009, the equivalent areas are legally termed 'electoral divisions', although they are frequently referred to as wards.

 The only part of the UK without electoral wards and electoral divisions is the Isles of Scilly, which has its own council but no electoral zoning.
 For statistical purposes, however, ONS treats the islands' five parishes as electoral wards.

 Electoral wards and electoral divisions (and the Isles of Scilly parishes) cover the whole of the UK; in addition, all higher administrative units are built up of whole electoral wards and electoral divisions.

 They are also used to constitute a range of other geographies such as the health geographies in Wales and Scotland and Westminster parliamentary constituencies.

 English local authority districts (LAD) (both metropolitan and non-metropolitan), London boroughs and unitary authorities average around 23 electoral wards and divisions each, Northern Irish local government districts around 42, Scottish council areas around 11, and Welsh unitary authorities around 40.